Uncategorized

 Well Bottom Blues

 —Hand me back my crawl, condign Heaven.
 Tighten into a ball elongate & valved Henry.
 Tuck him peace.
 Render him sightless, or ruin at high rate his crampon focus, wipe out his need.
-Reduce him to the rest of us John Berryman, Dream Song No. 25 In August 2005, not only the levees of New… Continue reading
+Reduce him to the rest of us John Berryman, Dream Song No. 25 In August 2005, not only the levees of New Continue reading

 About Me

-Mark Folse is a provincial diarist and minor poet in and from New Orleans.
-His past blogging adventures included the Katina/Federal Flood blog wetbankguide on blogspot.com which David Simon told NY Magazine was one of three blogs that helped helped inspire Treme, and Toulouse Street, which once outranked the Doobie Brothers on Google Search.
-His poetry and other writing has appeared in the New Laurel Review, The Dead Mule School of Southern Literature, The Rumpus and elsewhere.
+Mark Folse is a provincial diarist and aspiring minor poet from New Orleans.
+His past blogging adventures included the Katina/Federal Flood blog wetbankguide on blogspot.com which David Simon told NY Magazine was one of three blogs that helped inform Treme, and Toulouse Street–Odd Bits of Life in New Orleans, which once outranked the Doobie Brothers on Google Search.
+His work has appeared in The Dead Mule School of Southern Literature, The New Delta Review, Metazen, New Laurel Review, Ellipsis, What We Know: New Orleans as Home, Please Forward, The Maple Leaf Rag IV, and A Howling in the Wires (which he co-edited).

 .